 Pain Point 4: Managing CUI with External Parties

-Solution: Implement robust supply chain CUI management:
+Solution: Implement robust supply chain management for sensitive information:

 Flow down requirements: Ensure all CMMC and CUI protection requirements are properly flowed down to subcontractors